hideya/test-image-processing/docs/SPECIFICATIONS.md

    - Calculates two dominant angles in the image
    - Applies user-specified rotation before processing

-4. **Data Storage**:
+4. **Initial Data Storage**:
    - Stores image metadata in the database
-   - Creates angle measurement records linked to images and users
+   - Creates angle measurement records with angles and custom timestamp
-   - Supports custom timestamp assignment for historical data
-   - Stores optional memo text and icon IDs for better categorization
+   - Does not include memo or icon data at this stage

 5. **Response Generation**:
    - Returns processed image data as base64-encoded string
-   - Includes angle measurements and metadata in the same response
+   - Includes angle measurements and measurement ID in the response
-   - Eliminates the need for subsequent API calls
+   - Provides all necessary data for the client to display results

+### Step 2: Metadata Addition

+1. **Request Handling**:
+   - Receives PATCH request to `/api/measurements/:id/metadata`
+   - Extracts memo text and iconIds from request body
+   - Validates user ownership of the measurement

+2. **Metadata Update**:
+   - Updates the existing measurement record with memo and iconIds
+   - Maintains original measurement data (angles, timestamp, etc.)
+   - Ensures data integrity with transaction handling

+3. **Response**:
+   - Returns the updated measurement object
+   - Confirms successful metadata addition

+This two-step approach provides several benefits:

+1. **Improved User Experience**:
+   - Users can make informed decisions about metadata after seeing results
+   - Better context for adding meaningful notes and appropriate icons
+   - Clear separation of processing and annotation steps

+2. **Faster Initial Response**:
+   - Image upload and processing happens without waiting for metadata input
+   - Users see results quickly without needing to decide on metadata first

+3. **Flexible Workflow**:
+   - Metadata addition can happen immediately or later
+   - Better organization of user interactions

 ## Netlify Serverless Functions